-Here’s some interesting news for gamers who want tuff-sounding gear.
-Asus just announced its latest Wi-Fi 6 gaming machine, the TUF-AX5400 Dual Band WiFi 6 Gaming Router.
+Here’s some exciting news for gamers who want tuff-sounding gear.
+Asus just announced its latest Wi-Fi 6 gaming machine, the TUF-AX5400 Dual-Band Wi-Fi 6 Gaming Router.

 And this new toy sure reminds you of the Netgear XR1000.
 But before going that far out, it’s important to note that this one is part of a crowded family.